 1939 Sporthaus Schuster catalog, photo from Matthias Hofle.
 This catalog shows a newer ice piton design.

 I have not found any Sporthaus Schuster catalogs for the years in the 1940s.
-I wonder if World War II effected the Sporthaus Schuster business during the war years.
+I wonder if World War II affected the Sporthaus Schuster business during the war years.
 From here going from 1938 and picking back up in 1954 on the ASMU Pitons page two page.
 Click the link to go to the ASMU pitons page two.